-(1) Represents the weighted average household income by deposits for all Company markets.
+(1) Represents the blended median household income for all Orange County markets.

 Attractive core deposit franchise.
 We have a deposit franchise supported by substantial core deposits, which we define as total deposits less certificates of deposit, and a strong level of noninterest-bearing demand deposit accounts.
-As of March 31, 2021, core deposits comprised 94.8% of total deposits and 133.4% of total loans, while noninterest-bearing core deposits comprised 34.5% of total deposits.
+As of March 31, 2021, core deposits comprised 94.8% of total deposits and 133.4% of total loans, while noninterest bearing core deposits comprised 34.5% of total deposits.
 We did not have any brokered deposits (excluding reciprocal deposits obtained through the Certificate Deposit Account Registry Service (CDARS) and Insured Cash Sweep (ICS) networks) at March 31, 2021.
 Our low-cost, core deposit base results from a unique combination of being Orange County's go-to community bank for consumers for more than 100 years, combined with our emphasis on banking businesses, not-for-profit institutions, municipalities and other organizations.
 We believe that our robust core deposit generation is powered by our strong personal service, visibility in our communities, a wide array of commercial banking and treasury management product offerings, and convenient services such as remote deposit capture and commercial internet banking.
 We also employ deposit-focused business development officers to generate deposit relationships.

 Well positioned for a rising interest rate environment.
 In anticipation of a rising interest rate environment, we have focused our business on core deposit relationships and maintaining a liquid balance sheet.
 At March 31, 2021, our ratio of total loans to total deposits was 70.1%.
-We believe the relationship-based nature of our deposit portfolio reduces our interest rate risk relative to our local peers and competitors.
-During the last rising interest rate cycle from 2015 until 2019, our cost of deposit funding exhibited lower change and remained well-below our local peers.
-Our total deposit beta (defined as the relative change between deposit funding costs and changes in the federal funds rate) was 5.4%, significantly below our local peer level of 26.9%.
+We believe the relationship based nature of our deposit portfolio reduces our interest rate risk relative to our local peers and competitors.
+During the last rising interest rate cycle from 2015 until 2019, our cost of deposit funding